Huntington Beach Public Library: 1910s: Improvements and expansion

-Carnegie Library
+1913 Carnegie Library

 In February 1913, councilmen received notification of the $10,000 grant and they notified the Library Board to begin discussing plans for the new library.
 In August 1913, the Carnegie Corporation accepted the plans and W. D. Lambert of Long Beach received the contract.
 The cornerstone of the Carnegie Library was laid during a big ceremony.
 The history of the city, the library, names of all those who had served on the Library Board, city trustees, pastors of the churches, members of the Board of Trade, names of those who had served on the library staff, the name of each child in the schools and a small American flag were enclosed in the stone.
 In a little over four years the number of volumes in the library had risen from 328 volumes to 2800 volumes, 700 of which were donated by residents of the city.
 The main floor of the new Carnegie Library housed an adult reading room, a children's department and the librarian's office.
 The lecture room, a reference room and the furnace room were located downstairs.
 The Chamber of Commerce was located in the lecture room until 1921.
 In order to be more responsive to community needs the Library Board decided to establish a reading room at 205 Main Street.
-The reading room was open the same hours as the main library, 10 a.m. to 9 p.m.
 The reading room was used for a three-year period from 1928 until August 1931.